Fixed Buttons V1

 • Set Map Zoom Level [ 0 -22 ]: = 19.00

-Scroll to the -[ FIXED BUTTONS RIGHT ]-.
+Scroll up to the -[ FIXED BUTTONS RIGHT ]-.

 Set the attributes for -[ FIXED BUTTONS RIGHT ]-;